wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 NEVERTHELESS , if difficulties and disasters befel the people of Columbia in the south , lo ! there was a wreath of laurels weaving for them in the north.

-2 Behold ! a mighty army of the king had assembled together at the village of Champlain , between Plattsburgb and Montreal ; nigh unto the place where Forsyth the warrior , the second Sumter , was slain ;
+2 Behold ! a mighty army of the king had assembled together at the village of Champlain , between Plattsburgh and Montreal ; nigh unto the place where Forsyth the warrior , the second Sumter ,* was slain ;

+* Sumter , a brave officer in the American Revolution , similar in character to Forsyth.

+The following lines were suggested to the mind of the writer , by viewing the spot where the remains of the gallant Forsyth lie interred.
+On the 28th of June, 1814 , this enterprising officer made an incursion into Canada as far as Odlestown , where an affair took place with a detachment of the enemy from the Port of La Cole.
+After killing seventeen of their number , Forsyth recieved a wound in the neck of which , he died in a few days after , and was buried , with military honors , at Champlain.

+Stop , traveller , stay--view well the ground
+  Where Forsyth fought and bled ;
+Mark well the spot , for yonder mound ,
+  Contains the valiant dead.

+No cold neglect could check his zeal ,
+  His Country was his pride ,
+And fighting for that Country's weal,
+  The hero nobly died !

+No tomb-stone marks the dreary spot ,
+  Where sleeps the warrior brave ;
+His fame , his actions , quite forgot ,
+  And buried in his grave.

-3 For the Prince Regent had commanded his servants to go forth into the heart of the land of Coiumbja , and separate the states of the east from the rest of the country.
+3 For the Prince Regent had commanded his servants to go forth into the heart of the land of Coiumbia , and separate the states of the east from the rest of the country.

-4 -So it came to pass , about the fifth day of the ninth month , that the host of Britain appeared before the village of Pittsburgh ; which lieth about three hundred miles from New- York , towards the north.
+4 So it came to pass , about the fifth day of the ninth month , that the host of Britain appeared before the village of Plattsburgh ; which lieth about three hundred miles from New-York , towards the north.

 5 Now Prevost , the governor of Canada , was the commander of the army ; and the number of his men of war was about fifteen thousand.

 6 And they began to prepare their battering rams , their bombs , and their rockets , and all kinds of instruments of destruction ; and they entrenched themselves round about.

-7 Now the strong hold of Plattsburgh was hard by ; and the brave Macomb was the chief captain of the hold ; and the number of his men was about fifteen hundred ; being in the proportion of one Yankee to. ten invincibles.
+7 Now the strong hold of Plattsburgh was hard by ; and the brave Macomb was the chief captain of the hold ; and the number of his men was about fifteen hundred ; being in the proportion of one Yankee to ten invincibles.

-8 Howsoever , the valiant husbandmen noted of the states of Vermont and New-York , called militia , commanded by Mooers , a man of great courage , assembled together , to assist in the defence of the place , on the borders of the river Saranac , which emptieth its waters into lake Champlain.
+8 Howsoever , the valiant husbandmen of the states of Vermont and New-York , called militia , commanded by Mooers , a man of great courage , assembled together , to assist in the defence of the place , on the borders of the river Saranac , which emptieth its waters into lake Champlain.

 9 In the meantime , Downie , the chief captain of the fleet of Britain upon the lake , had prepared himself to assist Prevost on a certain day appointed ,